-Department of Revenue and Taxation Government of Guam 378 Chalan San Antonio Tamuning, Guam 96911
+Department of Revenue and Taxation Government of Guam Building 13-1 Mariner Avenue Tiyjan Barrigada, Guam 96913

 If you are a U.S. citizen who derives income from sources in Guam and the United States, you must file your income tax return as explained below with either Guam or the United States, but not both.
-You are relieved of any income tax liability to the jurisdiction with which you are not required to file.
-If a return is required, you must include income from all sources (including the United States and Guam).
+You are relieved of any income tax liability to the jurisdiction with which you do not have to file.
+If you have to file a return, you must include income from all sources (including the United States and Guam).

-If you are a resident of Guam on the last day of your tax year, you should file your return with the Department of Revenue and Taxation, Government of Guam, 378 Chalan San Antonio, Tamuning, Guam 96911.
+If you are a resident of Guam on the last day of your tax year, you should file your return with the:

+Department of Revenue and Taxation Government of Guam Building 13-1 Mariner Avenue Tiyjan Barrigada, Guam 96913

 Include any balance of tax due on income derived from all sources with your tax return.

 Example.
-Gary Barker was a resident of Guam during the entire year of 1994.
+Gary Barker was a resident of Guam during the entire year of 1995.
 His income consisted of wages of \$20,000 paid by a private employer and dividends of \$4,000 from U.S. corporations that carry on business mainly in the United States.

-He must file a 1994 income tax return with the Government of Guam.
+He must file a 1995 income tax return with the Government of Guam.
 He reports his gross income of \$24,000 on the return.